appwrite/demos-for-functions/nodejs/subscribe-to-mailchimp/README.md

 # 📧 Subscribe to mailchimp newsletter using Mailchimp API V3
-A sample nodejs Cloud Function for subscribing a mailchimp newsletter
+A sample nodejs Cloud Function for subscribing to a Mailchimp newsletter

 ## 📝 Environment Variables
 Go to Settings tab of your Cloud Function.
 Add the following environment variables.